Found by AI

 The Starting State: Why the Practice Was Invisible to AI

-A local business with no structured data, no Bing Places listing, and no AI-formatted content will not appear in AI search results regardless of how good its services are.
+A local business with no structured data, no Bing Places listing, and no AI-readable content can be difficult for AI systems to understand, regardless of service quality.

-Tandkliniken Södermalm (name changed) is a well-regarded dental practice operating in Stockholm's Södermalm district since 2019.
-The clinic had a functioning WordPress website, 14 Google reviews averaging 4.6 stars, and an active Google Business Profile — but one filled out to only 41% completion, missing services, hours for specific days, and a practice description under 50 words.
-There was no Bing Places listing at all.
-The website had zero schema markup.
-No content had been written with AI extraction in mind.
-In October 2025, manual testing across ChatGPT, Perplexity, and Google AI Overviews using 15 localized queries — "dentist Södermalm," "emergency dentist Stockholm," "teeth whitening Stockholm," and 12 others — returned zero mentions of the practice across all platforms.
+Tandkliniken Södermalm (name changed) is a well-regarded dental practice in Stockholm's Södermalm district since 2019.
+The clinic had a working WordPress site, 14 Google reviews averaging 4.6 stars, and an active GBP - but only 41% complete, missing services, hours for specific days, and a practice description under 50 words.
+No Bing Places listing.
+Zero schema markup.
+No content written for AI extraction.
+In October 2025, manual testing across ChatGPT, Perplexity, and Google AI Overviews using 15 localized queries - "dentist Södermalm," "emergency dentist Stockholm," "teeth whitening Stockholm," 12 others - returned zero mentions across all platforms.

-The diagnosis was consistent with patterns documented across GEO research: businesses that are invisible to AI are not invisible because they lack quality — they are invisible because AI systems cannot locate, verify, or extract enough structured information about them to confidently cite them.
+The diagnosis matched patterns documented across GEO research: businesses are missing from AI answers not because they lack quality, but because AI can't locate, verify, or extract enough structured information to reference them.

 Phase 1 (Weeks 1–2): Foundation Fixes - What We Did First

-The foundation phase covers the non-content technical interventions that unlock AI discoverability: schema markup, platform registration, and NAP consistency across directories.
+The foundation phase covers the non-content technical work that opens up AI discoverability: schema markup, platform registration, and NAP consistency across directories.

 Why foundation first: AI platforms cross-reference entity data from multiple sources before citing a business.
-When a business's name, address, phone number, and hours appear inconsistently across directories, AI systems treat the conflicting signals as a trust problem and suppress the entity.
-Research published on Jasmine Directory in January 2026 documented that businesses with consistent NAP data see up to 73% higher AI-generated search visibility than businesses with NAP discrepancies.
+When a name, address, phone, and hours appear inconsistently across directories, AI systems treat the conflicting signals as a trust problem and suppress the entity.
+Jasmine Directory research (January 2026) documented businesses with consistent NAP data see up to 73% higher AI search visibility than businesses with NAP discrepancies.

 Actions taken in Weeks 1–2: